hndraphyy/ZOTURAL/README.md

 ### Pages & Features

 #### Dashboard
-- System overview and key metrics
+- System overview and key performance metrics
 - Summary of employees, products, and transactions
-- Operational statistics

-#### Employees
-- Search and filter by status
-- Add, edit, and delete employees
-- Employee detail displayed via modal
+- General operational insights

 #### Products
 - Product data management
-- Filter by category and stock status
+- Search by product name and stock status
-- Create, update, and delete products (modal-based)
+- Create, view details, update, and delete products (modal-based)

 #### Transactions
 - List of all company transactions
+- Search by customer name and sales agent
-- Filter by date range and status
+- Filter by date range and transaction status
 - Transaction detail view

+#### Employees
+- Employee data management
+- Search by employee name and filter by status
+- Create, view details, update, and delete employees (modal-based)

 #### Reports
 - Transaction summary by selected period
+- Search by sales agent name and filter by year
 - Report table with export simulation (PDF)

 #### Settings
 - Update profile information
-- Logout

 ---